Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic IFS

 \section{Logistic IFS}

 In this section, we consider an IFS in which one of two logistic maps is selected at random at each iteration.
-In Eq.~\eqref{eq: IFS}, we set \( g = f_\alpha \) and \( h = f_\beta \), where \( f_\gamma(x) = \gamma x(1 - x) \), with \( \gamma \in \R\).
-Without loss of generality, we assume $\alpha < \beta$ since exchanging $\alpha$ and $\beta$ yields identical statistical dynamics.
+In system~\eqref{eq: IFS}, we set \( g = f_\alpha \) and \( h = f_\beta \), where \( f_\gamma(x) = \gamma x(1 - x) \), with \( \gamma \in [0,4]\).
 This construction defines a logistic IFS, which typically exhibits noisy or irregular behavior due to random switching between maps.

 We define the logistic IFS $F(x)$ with parameters satisfying \( \alpha < \beta \) as follows: